project-staff/mpc-java/README.md

-MPC client written in Java
+MPC client and server written in Java